xforce-io/magneto/README.md

 ***A c++ network framework***

 *Notice*
-* First tag version is expected to be released in november
+* First release branch is expected to be released in november

 *Features*
 * Coroutine based design, which lets you to write asyc network logics in a sync fashion